A Jedi's Fight - A Star Wars Fan Fiction Story

 Ian grinned.

 "Better than I did.
 My first reaction was: They both are dead.
-Liane let me look at the devastating reading from a different point of view: they live on in the Force, as the Jedi creed says.
-Liane has fully accepted the fact that they aren't with us, but she has met our father regularly.
-During my recovery my mother showed me to use my Jedi healing capacity."
+Liane let me look at my conclusion from a different point of view: they live on in the Force, as the Jedi creed says.
+Liane has fully accepted the fact that they aren't with us.
+She has met our father regularly, and during my recovery my mother showed me to use my Jedi healing, showing me the Garden of Healing."

 "Telling Yarmod the truth about us," A calm laughing voice suddenly said.
-In the passageway stood a smiling Liane.
+In the passageway stood a happy looking Liane.
 Yarmod jumped to his feet and rushed over to her.
 He grabbed her hands, pulled her with him and pushed her on the couch between Ian and him.

 "Liane, what a wonderful story.
-Ian and you, the childeren of general Kenobi, the great general during the Clone Wars!"
+Ian and you, the children of general Kenobi, the great general during the Clone Wars!"
 He exclaimed, "Does master Luke know you're brother and sister?"

 "I don't know, Yarmod.
-It's very likely that Luke knows, or suspects, about our true relation.
-If he knows that our real father is his old master, I wonder," Liane said laughing, "Luke has never revealed anything about his deeper thoughts to me.
+It's very likely that Luke knows, or suspects, our true relation.
+If he knows that our real father is his old master, I can't tell," Liane said laughing, "Luke has never revealed anything about his deeper thoughts to me.
 Did he tell you anything, Ian?"

 Ian shook his head.